What is a Cave-In?

 After a cave-in is reported, we send a crew to secure the cave-in area in order to protect the public's safety.
 The crew will then conduct a dye test to determine if the cave-in is caused by a defect in the public sewer system.
 The hole is typically flooded with dye and the MSD-owned stormwater system is checked to see if the dye is entering through a defect in the system.
 If so, MSD will make necessary repairs.

 - Grouting the joints from inside or outside the pipe

 - Repair or replace the pipe or structure

 - Exposing and wrapping the failing joint with filter fabric

 Prioritizing Cave-In Repairs

 MSD's goal is to secure a cave-in within 48 hours of receiving the report, unless it's an emergency.
 We try to complete a field investigation to determine the necessary repair within one week.
 Depending on the type of repair, it can take between 30-60 days to repair a cave-in.

 Cost of Repairing Cave-Ins

+On April 5, 2016, 62% of voters in MSD's service area approved Proposition S, putting all MSD customers under the same property tax rates to pay for stomwater service.
 The cost of repairing a cave-in depends on the depth of the cave-in, the size of the pipe or structure, and location of the cave-in.
-The average cost of repairing a cave-in in the MSD public sewer system is $1,350.